 Apache Guacamole is a clientless HTML5 web application that can be used to access your remote servers and desktops via a web browser.
-All you need is just a web browser, No additional softwares, plugins required.
-Install Guacamole on any system and start accessing your remote desktops in no time.
+All you need is just a web browser, No additional software, plugins, and tools required.
+Install Guacamole on any system and start accessing your remote desktops in no time from anywhere.
 It is completely free and open source software.

 Access Your Computer From Anywhere Via Web Browser using Apache Guacamole

 You can install it using the official way which is bit complicated for newbies and intermediate users.
 Alternatively, there is a script called "Guacamole Install Script" to do this automatically.
 This script will install latest Apache Guacamole version on your Linux system.
 Only little user intervention is required.
 Everything will be performed automatically.
 It will install all necessary dependencies and packages that needed to setup a perfect remote desktop gateway.
 This script will work on a clean CentOS 6.x and 7.x versions.
 Here is the list of things It will do:

 - Install Guacamole Server

 - Install Guacamole Client

 - Generates a Java KeyStore for SSL Support

 - Install and Setting Nginx Proxy (SPDY enabled)

 - Generates a Self-Signed Certificate for SSL Support

 Now, let us see how to install Guacamole in CentOS 7 64 bit minimal edition.